-- Genesys Multicloud CX services are accessible using HTTPS (TCP port 443). - Exception: WebRTC phones establish the voice media connection to the Genesys Multicloud CX TURN interface on TCP port 443 but do not use HTTPS.
-Instead, WebRTC phones use SRTP for the media connection. - Genesys Multicloud CX services support TLS 1.2 and rely on SSL certificates issued by Trusted 3rd Party Certificate Authorities. - While validating the SSL certificates during TLS negotiation, the browser may connect to the Certificate Revocation List (CRL) systems of the Trusted 3rd Party Certificate Authorities. - Exception: WebRTC phones do not use TLS for the media connection.
-SRTP uses other techniques for authenticating the identity of the systems and encrypting media connection data. - Genesys Softphone in SIP mode uses SIP for signaling traffic and RTP for media traffic. - If encryption is enabled for communications of the Genesys Softphone in SIP mode, the user workstation may connect to the CRL systems of the Certificate Authorities that issued the SSL certificates for the SIP User Agents (SIP UAs). - The phone communicates with the customer's SBC over a private network. - The customer's SBC port numbers for signaling and media communications are defined by the customer. - The SIP phone port numbers for signaling and media communications are configurable. - The customer's SBC communicates with the Genesys Multicloud CX cloud SBC. - The Genesys Multicloud CX cloud SBC port numbers for signaling and media communications are defined during the onboarding process.
+- Genesys Multicloud CX services are accessible using HTTPS (TCP port 443). - Exception: For better user experience, the Portal web page (for example, best-customer.genesyscloud.com) supports plain text HTTP (TCP port 80) with immediate redirection to HTTPS. - Exception: WebRTC phones establish the media stream connection to the Genesys Multicloud CX TURN interface on TCP port 443 but do not use HTTPS.
+Instead, WebRTC phones use SRTP for the media stream connection. - Genesys Multicloud CX services support TLS 1.2 and rely on SSL certificates issued by Trusted 3rd Party Certificate Authorities. - While validating the SSL certificates during TLS negotiation, the browser may connect to the Certificate Revocation List (CRL) systems of the Trusted 3rd Party Certificate Authorities. - Exception: WebRTC phones do not use TLS for the media connection.
+SRTP uses other techniques for authenticating the identity of the systems and encrypting media connection data. - Genesys Softphone in SIP mode uses SIP for signaling traffic and RTP for media traffic. - If encryption is enabled for communications of the Genesys Softphone in SIP mode, the user workstation may connect to the CRL systems of the Certificate Authorities that issued the SSL certificates for the SIP User Agents (SIP UAs). - You can define and configure the signaling and media port numbers that the phone will occupy on the user workstation while originating connections towards Genesys Multicloud CX voice service. - The Genesys Multicloud CX cloud SBC port numbers for signaling and media communications are defined during the onboarding process.